The-INVINCIGUY/Arduino-watch-with-on-board-BMS/README.md

 So this is an watch.
 Not a normal watch though.
 This thing is built like a tiny Arduino system strapped to your wrist, and when I say tiny, I MEAN TINY (1076Mil X 1459Mil)!!!

-It uses an ATmega328P (MU variant) microcontroller running at 16MHz, has onboard USB to UART/Serial hardware for hassle-free programming/debugging, a dedicated boost converter system that keeps the battery voltage regulated at 5V, a built-in vibration motor for cool haptics and other features, a pssive buzzer connected to a 32Khz PWM pin for high fidelity audio output, and a bright 0.96" OLED display.
+It uses an ATmega328P (MU variant) microcontroller running at 16MHz, has onboard USB to UART/Serial hardware for hassle-free programming/debugging, ~~a dedicated boost converter system that keeps the battery voltage regulated at 5V~~, a built-in vibration motor for cool haptics and other features, a passive buzzer connected to a 32Khz PWM pin for high fidelity audio output and a bright 0.96" OLED display.

-I didn't expose any unused pins because there was no space to route more.
+~~I didn't expose any unused pins because there was no space to route more.~~

+I will expose only unused ADC pins.

 It also includes battery charging circuitry with an onboard BMS, a MicroUSB port, simple controls (5-button 4 way stick), and fully custom PCB hardware designed FROM SCRATCH.